Why Am I Craving Fruit? 4 Key Explanations You Need to Know

 low blood sugar symptoms

-When your blood sugar level falls below normal, cravings for a quick fix food like fruit start to happen.
+When your blood sugar level falls below usual, cravings for a quick-fix food like fruit start to happen.

-Your body’s craving the sugar and natural energy from fruits – aka glucose!
+Your body craves sugar and natural energy from fruits, aka glucose!

-This is why people who are following a restrictive diet, or eat very little sugar, can experience cravings for fruit.
+This is why people who follow a restrictive diet or eat little sugar can experience cravings for fruit.

-It’s because the body needs glucose to function and it can get that from fruit.
+The body needs glucose to function, which can be obtained from fruit.

-You can also start craving more traditional ‘binge’ foods like potato chips, cake, ice cream and pizza if your blood sugar gets low too.
-Carb cravings highly relate to low blood sugar.
+If your blood sugar gets low, you can also start craving more traditional ‘binge’ foods like potato chips, cake, ice cream, and pizza.
+Carb cravings are highly related to low blood sugar.

 See, blood sugar is like the gasoline your body vehicle runs on.

-If you skip meals, or only eat skimpy salads then your body will become famished.
-And a famished body is most definitely going to get a sweet tooth for any glucose source, including fruits.
+If you skip meals or only eat skimpy salads, your body will become famished.
+A hungry body will get a sweet tooth from any glucose source, including fruits.

 3) Emotional Hunger

-People often find themselves eating more sweets when they are feeling sad.
-This in turn causes them to want even MORE sweets!
+People often eat more sweets when they are sad, which causes them to want even more sweets!

 This phenomenon is called ’emotional hunger’.

-We’ll start with why people might crave fruit because their low blood sugar levels are causing them to feel hungry for any glucose source, including fruits.
+We’ll start with why people might crave fruit: Their low blood sugar levels make them feel hungry for any glucose source, including fruits.

-Low blood sugar levels mean you probably dieting, or restrictive eating.
+Low blood sugar levels mean you are probably dieting or eating restrictively.
 You are trying to lose weight and are restricting your daily food intake.

 This leaves you depleted and craving junk food or fruit for more energy.

-When someone is feeling sad and eating more sweets, they might experience an even stronger craving for fruit.
-Because the connection between why you crave fruit (sugar) and emotions.
+When someone feels sad and eats more sweets, they might experience an even stronger craving for fruit because of the connection between why you crave fruit (sugar) and emotions.

 If your parents taught you to manage your emotions with comfort foods, then fruit could be one of your comfort foods today.

-The food craving link between why you crave fruit and emotions is very common.
+The food craving link between why you crave fruit and emotions is prevalent.

 Especially in children who have a lot of meltdowns that involve comfort foods like ice cream or cake!

-It’s no secret that stress has the ability to shake up our appetite routine too.
-This usually means more sweet food cravings in general.
+It’s no secret that stress can shake up our appetite routines.
+This usually means more sweet food cravings.
 And our crazy social media culture these days is incredibly stressful!!

-But why do we specifically get the urge for fruits?
-It might be due to how it can help with ’emotional hunger’.
+But why do we specifically feel the urge for fruits?
+It might be because they can help with ’emotional hunger.’

-See, fruit contains Vitamin C, yes, but fruit also contains ‘fructose‘ sugar.
-So this type of sweetness may seem like a healthier alternative to a more ‘unhealthy’ choice like, say, pastries made from refined flour and high amounts of butter.
+Fruit contains Vitamin C, yes, but it also contains ‘fructose‘ sugar.
+So, this sweetness may seem like a healthier alternative to a more ‘unhealthy’ choice, like pastries made from refined flour and high amounts of butter.

-It could be that fruit is the sugar that you ‘allow’ to help quench your emotional hunger.
-This is one reason behind sugar cravings.
+Fruit could be the sugar you ‘allow’ to help quench your emotional hunger, which is one reason behind sugar cravings.

-We see fruit sugar as a ‘healthier’ and more ‘natural’.
-At least when compared to alternatives like soda or junk food!
+We see fruit sugar as ‘healthier’ and more ‘natural’ than alternatives like soda or junk food!

 4) Restrictive Diet